 Rohit Dilip

 I research generative modeling for biology at Caltech.
 Recently, I've worked on using flow matching to develop scalable tokenizers and generating new biological structures using autoregressive models.
 Before grad school, I studied quantum information at TUM and got my bachelor's degree in physics from Princeton.
+I'm also a co-organizer of Project Synapse.

-Recent Publications
+Publications

 Rohit Dilip, Evan Zhang, Ayush Varshney, David Van Valen